-\item To the best of our knowledge, this paper is the first to introduce the low-rank sparse principle into VAC and propose the \name framework, which reformulates emotional dynamics as a low-rank sparse compositional process and provides a unified theoretical foundation bridging structural stability and dynamic sensitivity for both categorical and dimensional affect tasks. \item We design hierarchical plug-and-play modules \MA, \MB, and \MC, to achieve structured decomposition, independent propagation, and multi-scale integration of affective representations, effectively addressing the issues of component entanglement, propagation coupling, and scale imbalance. \item We propose a \MD~strategy that dynamically regulates gradient perturbations to balance low-rank smoothness and sparse sensitivity, ensuring an effective trade-off between stability and adaptability during optimization. \item Extensive experiments on multiple video affective benchmarks demonstrate that \name~achieves SOTA performance in both classification and regression tasks, exhibiting superior robustness and generalization capability. \end{itemize}
+Our main contributions are summarized as follows: \begin{itemize} \item To the best of our knowledge, this paper is the first to introduce the low-rank sparse principle into VAC and propose the \name framework, reformulating affective dynamics as a low-rank sparse compositional process and providing a unified lens bridging stability and sensitivity for both categorical and dimensional affect tasks. \item We design hierarchical plug-and-play modules \MA, \MB, and \MC to enable structured decomposition, independent propagation, and multi-scale integration, addressing component entanglement, propagation coupling, and scale imbalance. \item We propose a \MD~strategy that regulates perturbations in a rank- and sparsity-aware manner, offering an effective trade-off between stability and adaptability during optimization. \item Extensive experiments on multiple video affective benchmarks demonstrate that \name~achieves SOTA performance in both classification and regression, with superior robustness and generalization, indicating practical potential for affect-aware consumer electronics systems. \end{itemize}